Oneness in Many: National Resilience in Singapore

 -

-Chan Heng Chee, Singapore: The politics of survival, 1965–1967.
-Singapore: Oxford University Press, 1971.
-Using ‘survival ideology’ as the key approach to governance, values such as ruggedness, racial and religious tolerance, acceptance of change and sacrifice were imbued, signalling a ‘life and death’ struggle, where doing the wrong things could prove terminal for the newly born state. ↩
+Chan Heng Chee, Singapore: The Politics of Survival, 1965–1967 (Singapore: Oxford University Press, 1971).
+(From PublicationSG).
+Using “survival ideology” as the key approach to governance, values such as ruggedness, racial and religious tolerance, acceptance of change and sacrifice were imbued, signalling a “life and death” struggle, where doing the wrong things could prove terminal for the newly born state. ↩

 -

 Anne Speckhard, “Civil Society’s Response to Mass Terrorism: Building Resilience” in Combating Terrorism – Military and Non Military Strategies, in Rohan Gunaratna (ed.), Singapore: Eastern Universities Press, 2004.
-W. (Trans) (1977).
-Notes on the history of Malayan Chinese new literature, 1920—1942.
-(Kazuo Enoki, Ed.).
-Tokyo: Centre for East Asian Cultural Studies.
-Call no.: RSEA 895.1 FAN ↩
+Notes on the History of Malayan Chinese New Literature, 1920–1942, ed.
+Kazuo Enoki.
+(Tokyo: Centre for East Asian Cultural Studies).
+(Call no. RSEA 895.1 FAN) ↩

 -

-Elgin Brunner and Jennifer Giroux, Examining Resilience: A Concept to Improve Societal Security and Technical Safety, (Zurich: Crisis and Risk Network, Centre for Security Studies, 2009), pp. 6—11. ↩
+Elgin Brunner and Jennifer Giroux, Examining Resilience: A Concept to Improve Societal Security and Technical Safety.
+Zurich: Crisis and Risk Network, Centre for Security Studies, 2009), 6–11. ↩

 -

-Ingrid Schoon, Risk and Resilience: adaptations in changing times, (London, Cambridge University Press, 2006), p.
-7. ↩
+Ingrid Schoon, Risk and Resilience: Adaptations in Changing Times (London, Cambridge University Press, 2006), 7. ↩

 -